More about Dr. Cross

 Areas of expertise include 21st Century Art; Arts Entrepreneurship/Arts Administration; Curatorial Studies/Museum Studies; Critical Art Theory/Visual Culture; Social Practice; Multicultural Studies; Women's and Gender Studies; Arts-Based Research Methods; Qualitative Research; Active-Learning/Service Learning.

-Cross' research addresses critical multicultural approaches in arts practice, arts entrepreneurship, curatorial studies, museum studies, and art history.
+Cross's research addresses critical multicultural approaches in fine arts practice, arts entrepreneurship, curatorial studies, museum studies, and art history.
 Cross has been a frequent presenter at academic and public conferences across the country and internationally, and is the director of the award-winning documentary, The Skin Quilt Project, which was produced in 2010 and was an official selection at the 2010 International Black Women's Film Festival in Berkley, California.